cheng-haha/MaskCAE/README.md

 <p align="center"><strong>When the review is complete, we will release the code.</strong></p>

-_Maybe this is a novel direction for Self-Supervised HAR._

 ## It's believed that the code will come soon!